sladestewart/ai-routines/README.md

 This project helps accrue these benefits by promulgating a minimal standard for the document comprising an AI Routine.
 For a given AI-enabled IDE, this will likely (as mentioned above) be embedded in Rules.
 To see this concretely 'in action', look at the ['Cursor AI Routines/Scripts repo'](https://github.com/sladestewart/ai-routines-scripts-cursor).

+#### AI Scripts
+AI Routines and the 'standards' for them enable a natural-language 'flavor' of 'scripts'/algorithms.
+An AI Script actually embodies a script like a shell script, a grunt script, etc.  The 'standard', though, supports the same benefits as covered above for AI Routines.
+An AI Script 'self-documents' the parameters of the script it embodies.
+It also has the YAML frontmatter and supports tags and other 'discoverability' elements.
+It has a section 'Script' which contains the actual shell/grunt/etc. script to execute.

+The instruction (from a prompt, from a Routine, etc.) to execute an AI Script can be in natural language.
+When the AI runs an AI script, it can first if/as necessary engage in conversation with the user, to get any missing information.
+An AI Routine can have as a Step, an instruction to call an AI Script, along with any necessary information (parameter values, etc.).
+Again, the AI can as necessary engage with the user to get any necessary information the Routine Step didn't provide.

+To see this concretely 'in action', look at the ['Cursor AI Routines/Scripts repo'](https://github.com/sladestewart/ai-routines-scripts-cursor).